Welcome to LACE

 Sarah (at) welcometolace.org

-Fiona is an arts administrator, writer, and curator based in the Bay Area and Los Angeles.
-She is the Manager of Curatorial Projects & Public Experience at Yerba Buena Center for the Arts (YBCA), where she shapes and implements exhibitions, public artworks, and new commissions.
-She was previously the Managing Editor at Art Practical, the Assistant Director at Los Angeles Contemporary Exhibitions, and has held additional roles at arts organizations including &art&, the Hollywood Arts Council, the Skirball Cultural Center, Creative Migration, and RITE Editions.
-She has curated group and solo exhibitions for YBCA, the Wattis Institute of Contemporary Art; Hubbell Street Galleries, Dogpatch Studios, and Isabel Percy West Gallery at California College of the Arts; Public Pool Gallery; LA Weekly’s Artopia; and more.
-Recent projects at YBCA include Brett Cook & Liz Lerman: Reflection & Action (opening October 2022), Samora Pinderhughes’s The Healing Project, and Pedagogy of Hope: Uncage, Reunify, Heal with Galeria de la Raza.
+Fiona is LACE’s Deputy Director, stewarding the organization’s programming and operations calendar, development strategies, and relocation into the renovated gallery.
+Her work is guided by a passion for supporting artists and artwork production through the lifecycle of a project—from ideation, to development, strategic planning, budgeting, and project management.
+In 2023, she served as LACE’s Interim Curator, overseeing new commissions from artists Jackie Amézquita and Micaela Tobin, as well as LACE’s exhibitions and public programs.
+She was previously the Manager of Curatorial Projects & Public Experience at Yerba Buena Center for the Arts (YBCA), Managing Editor at Art Practical, Assistant Director at LACE, and has held additional roles at arts organizations and institutions including &art&, the Hollywood Arts Council, the Skirball Cultural Center, Creative Migration, RITE Editions, and California College for the Arts.
+She has curated group and solo exhibitions and public programs for YBCA; the Wattis Institute of Contemporary Art; the Curatorial Research Bureau; Hubbell Street Galleries, Dogpatch Studios, and Isabel Percy West Gallery at California College of the Arts; Public Pool Gallery; LA Weekly’s Artopia; and more.
+She co-curated the ninth editi0n of YBCA’s signature triennial, Bay Area Now, featuring new work by 30 Bay Area contemporary artists.

-Fiona is also a dedicated advocate for arts and artist funding.
-She was selected as an Arts for LA ACTIVATE Fellow in Cultural Policy for 2016-17 and served as an arts delegate for Los Angeles Arts Day before relocating to the Bay Area.
+Fiona is also a dedicated advocate for arts and artist funding, and equitable pay for artists and arts workers.
+She was selected as an Arts for LA ACTIVATE Fellow in Cultural Policy in 2016, has served as an arts delegate for Los Angeles Arts Day and as a mentor for Arts for LA’s ACTIVATE Protege program.
 She holds a BA in Art History with a minor in Education Studies from the University of California, Los Angeles and an MA in Curatorial Practice from California College of the Arts.
+Outside of LACE, you can find her at a pottery wheel or hiking in Griffith Park with her dog Carrott.

 Fiona (at) welcometolace.org